-- Osteomyelitis causes a fetid odor.
+- Osteomyelitis or bone infection causes a fetid odor.

 - Diseases of the respiratory tract such as bronchiectasis, lung abscesses, and ozena are associated with unpleasant smells.4 5 6

-How is Body Smell Linked to Sickness?
+How Is Body Smell Linked To Sickness?

 Disease causes chemical changes in the body or alterations in metabolism, accompanied by the production of different metabolic compounds.
 These modifications in body chemistry result in different body odors.
 In the Swedish study, to some extent the association between smell and immune activation was linked to the increased level of cytokines.
 That is, the greater a participant’s immune response, the more unpleasant their odor.
 These results strongly support the belief that humans emit a chemical cue as part of the sickness response and this can be perceived by others.7 8 9

-Body odor may in some cases be merely physiological and can be linked to poor personal hygiene or odor generating foods such as garlic.
+Body odor may in some cases be merely physiological and can be linked to poor personal hygiene or consumption of odor-generating foods such as garlic.
 However, there are grounds to believe that in some instances it can be pathological and connected to a disease of the body.
 The ability to detect these smells could help us address or avoid potentially dangerous illnesses, serving both as a diagnostic tool or as the first line of defense to protect healthy individuals.
 It may even help us understand how infectious diseases can be contained.
 Ongoing research on smell diagnoses, electronic noses, and “super smellers” like dogs is an exciting step in the right direction.